Galaxy Pods Chinatown, a Singapore capsule hotel

 Outside your capsule

 In the adjacent room, there is a hot and cold water machine and they also kindly provide free tea and coffee sachets.
-There is a small communal fridge as well in case you need to store any food or drink but there isn’t really a communal area to consume anything so it’s of limited use.
+There is a small communal fridge as well in case you need to store any food or drink.
+Next door there is a communal room with tables and chairs (this is from a separate roadside entrance to the reception).

-In the next room, you’ll find the communal shower/bathroom area with three sinks and four combined toilets and showers.
+The communal toilets and showers are rather cramped and not the cleanest.
 As elsewhere in Southeast Asia, these are wet-rooms so they can get damp underfoot, try to bring some flip-flops or slippers if you can.

 A good nights sleep?